Are you an Alpha too? Join our Facebook group! A1ADSupport

 Augmentation Therapy

-The specific therapy for the treatment of Alpha-1-related lung disease is augmentation therapy – also called replacement therapy.
-Augmentation therapy is the use of alpha-1 antitrypsin protein (AAT) from the blood plasma of healthy human donors to augment (increase) the alpha-1 levels circulating in the blood and lungs of Alphas diagnosed with emphysema.
-The therapy is administered by a weekly intravenous infusion and, until other therapies become available, is considered ongoing and lifelong.
+The FDA-approved therapy for the treatment of Alpha-1-related lung disease, specifically emphysema, is generally referred to as augmentation therapy.
+As currently available, augmentation therapy describes the use of human plasma-derived alpha-1 antitrypsin (AAT) from healthy donors to supplement or augment the AAT levels circulating in the blood and lungs of Alphas diagnosed with emphysema.
+The therapy is administered via a weekly intravenous infusion and, until other therapies become available, is considered ongoing and lifelong.

-While augmentation therapy is considered the only specific therapy for Alpha-1 lung disease, the treatment plan for lung-affected individuals with Alpha-1 should also include the appropriate use of antibiotics, an immunization program including viral hepatitis and influenza strains, reduction or elimination of environmental risk factors, appropriate inhaled medications, an exercise program, and oxygen, if needed.
+While augmentation therapy is considered the only specific therapy for Alpha-1 related lung disease, the treatment plan for lung-affected individuals with Alpha-1 should also include a variety of approaches such as the appropriate use of therapeutic antibiotics, an immunization program including viral hepatitis and influenza strains, reduction or elimination of environmental risks factors, appropriate inhaled medications, an exercise program, and oxygen, if needed.

 Resources